 The Hogwarts Express

-What Harry Potter tour would be complete without Platform 9 ¾?
+Would a Harry Potter tour be complete without Platform 9 ¾?
 Grab your owl and get ready to run straight into a wall!

-If you are a huge Harry Potter fan though (especially if you converting from a weak currency like the South African Rand) I would hold onto your pennies until the end of the tour for the Souvenir Shop.
+If you are a huge Harry Potter fan though (especially if you converting from a weak currency like the South African Rand), hold onto your pennies until the end of the tour for the Souvenir Shop.

 The Back Lot

 The next part of the Harry Potter Studio Tour in London is a delicious pit stop.
 If you have packed some food, now is the time to bring it out, and buy some butterbeer before heading out on your next adventure.

 The Back Lot includes some of the most memorable places in Harry Potter’s world.
 Catch a ride on the Night Bus, knock on the Dudley’s door, visit Harry Potter’s parent’s house and walk across the Hogwarts Bridge!